Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Write a Resume for Your First Job

 Name: John Doe

-Contact Information: Number or email address LinkedIn profile
+Contact Information: Number, email address, LinkedIn profile

 Education:

-- Master of Science degree in marketing XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing XYZ University, Graduated May 2021.

 - Relevant courses: Market Research, Data Analysis and Consumer Behavior